Microsoft denies U.S. suggestion its diversity plan illegally discriminates by race

 The denial came in a blog post responding to a letter Microsoft received last week from the Labor Department’s Office of Federal Contract Compliance Programs concerning an initiative announced by Chief Executive Satya Nadella on June 23.

-General Counsel Dev Stahlkopf said the Labor Department letter suggested that Microsoft’s initiative “appears to imply that employment action may be taken on the basis of race,” and asked the company to prove its efforts to improve opportunities were not illegal race-based decisions.
+General Counsel Dev Stahlkopf said the letter suggested that the initiative “appears to imply that employment action may be taken on the basis of race,” and asked Microsoft to prove its efforts to improve opportunities were not illegal race-based decisions.

 “Emphatically, they are not,” Stahlkopf wrote.